 Maximum award: £500

 Deadlines: 31 March, 30 September

 Eligible membership categories: Membership of the ECM Forum

 Minimum membership: none required

-Applications to the 30 March deadline are now open.
+Applications to the 30 September deadline are now closed.

 Please read all information on this page carefully and ensure you have read and agreed to the grants terms and conditions before submitting an application.

 - Award criteria